 "In northern areas, commanders targeted women, especially from Pashtun families, for sexual violence.
-During the year, there were at least four credible reports of soldiers and commanders loyal to local warlords raping girls, boys, and women in provinces in the eastern, southeastern, and central part of the country.
-In one of these cases, police arrested two perpetrators, but the case remained open at year's end.
-A total of 21 such cases were reported to the AIHRC during the year."
-[2a] (Section 5)
+In 2005 there were at least four credible reports of soldiers and commanders loyal to local warlords raping girls, boys, and women in provinces in the eastern, northern, and central part of the country.
+In one of these cases police arrested two perpetrators, but the case remained open at year's end.
+A total of 21 such cases were reported to the AIHRC during 2005.
+During the year an additional 12 were reported."
+[2b] (Section 5)

-23.70 A Human Rights Watch report of January 2006 drew attention to the following women's murders in 2005: "In mid-April 2005, a twenty-nine-year-old woman was beaten to death by her own family for adultery in Badakhshan province.
+- A Human Rights Watch report of January 2006 drew attention to the following women's murders in 2005: "In mid-April 2005, a twenty-nine-year-old woman was beaten to death by her own family for adultery in Badakhshan province.
 And on May 4 [2005], three women were found murdered in Baghlan province with notes attached to the bodies warning women not to work for non-governmental organizations or Western aid agencies."
-[170] (p2)
+[170] (p2) - 23.75 The Committee to Protect Journalists reported on 6 June 2007 that two Afghanistan women had been killed within a week.
+Radio station director Zakie Zaki from the Parwan Province had been shot several times by unidentified gunmen while at home with her children.
+Police are currently investigating the murder but Zaki was known to have been critical of local warlords.
+Furthermore, earlier during the week news presenter Shokiba Sanga Amaaj was murdered in her Kabul home.
+Police detained several male relatives they believed to be involved.
+The motive for the killing was unclear.
+[91b] - 23.76 In a report dated 17 August 2005, Human Rights Watch reported that: